biegunka/biegunka.budueba.com/pages/getting-started/customizing.markdown

   return ()
 ```

-We also have a repository with useful script and we *love* hardmode for vim, so we'll add them too:
+We also have a repository with useful little scripts and we *love* hardmode for vim, so we'll add them too:

 ```haskell
 script :: Script Sources ()